gosantos/transport_tacker/README.md

 ### Vehicle moving simulation

+The interval time to updated a record uses the method *checkIfNeedsTobeUpdated* in the file *models/vehicle.js*.

+The moving simulation of all vehicles was did using the algorithim it follows:

 http://www.movable-type.co.uk/scripts/latlong.html

 The vehicles are changing their positions in 1 km each 20 seconds (I know might be too much, but to test the service is a good approach)

+The method *move* in the file *models/vehicle.js* is doing that job.

 ### Service

+*routes/vehicles.js*.

+The "/update" endpoint contains the most complicated logic.

-* The service will return a 304 status code when the vehicle is out of city limits.
+* The service will return a 304 status code when the vehicle is out of city limits (using the *isOutOfLimit* function)
 * The service will return a 304 status code when the update interval is less than 20 seconds for that vehicle.

 ### Testing library